roshanjayawardena/product-web-app/README.md

 ## Installation

+2. Then Open the Project using Visual Code.
-2. To start a local development server, run:
+   To start a local development server, run:
 ```bash
 npm install